Microcirculation: Regulation

 The regulation of tissue perfusion occurs in microcirculation.
 There, arterioles control the flow of blood to the capillaries.
 Arterioles contract and relax, varying their diameter and vascular tone, as the vascular smooth muscle responds to diverse stimuli.
 Distension of the vessels due to increased blood pressure is a fundamental stimulus for muscle contraction in arteriolar walls.
 As a consequence, microcirculation blood flow remains constant despite changes in systemic blood pressure.
 This mechanism is present in all tissues and organs of the human body.
 In addition, the nervous system participates in the regulation of microcirculation.
 The sympathetic nervous system activates the smaller arterioles, including terminals.
 Noradrenaline and adrenaline have effects on alpha and beta adrenergic receptors.
 Other hormones (catecholamine, renin-angiotensin, vasopressin, and atrial natriuretic peptide) circulate in the bloodstream and can have an effect on the microcirculation causing vasodilation or vasoconstriction.
 Many hormones and neuropeptides are released together with classical neurotransmitters.

 Arterioles respond to metabolic stimuli that are generated in the tissues.
 When tissue metabolism increases, catabolic products accumulate leading to vasodilation.
 The endothelium begins to control muscle tone and arteriolar blood flow tissue.
 Endothelial function in the circulation includes the activation and inactivation of circulating hormones and other plasma constituents.
 There are also synthesis and secretion of vasodilator and vasoconstrictor substances for modifying the width as necessary.
 Variations in the flow of blood that circulates by arterioles are capable of responses in endothelium.
+In addition to biochemical signals, mechanical forces generated by blood flow influence endothelial function.
+These forces, known as shear stress, are sensed by endothelial cells and converted into biochemical signals in a process known as mechanotransduction.
+Shear stress plays an important role in the regulation of nitric oxide production and microvascular perfusion.

+Microvascular dysfunction

+Microvascular dysfunction refers to structural or functional abnormalities of the microcirculation that impair tissue perfusion.
+It may result from endothelial dysfunction, altered vascular tone, or structural changes in the microvascular network.

+Microvascular dysfunction has been associated with several diseases including diabetes mellitus, sepsis, cardiovascular disease and chronic inflammatory disorders.